 AMD’s CEO, Lisa Su, really played up the remarkable promise of 50% performance per Watt improvement over RDNA, which itself boasted the same improvement over its predecessor, GCN.
-This might seem promising, but so far it feels a little too good to be true.
+This may seem promising, but it feels a little too good to be true.

-This number seems to be exclusive for PC models, as Sony and Microsoft have already announced 56 and 52 computing units for the Playstation 5 and Xbox Series X respectively.
-The number is still a decent increase from the 40 computing units in the 5700 XT, but a little eyebrow-raising if AMD intends to be competitive.
+This number seems to be exclusive for PC models, as Sony and Microsoft have already announced 56 and 52 computing units for the Playstation 5 and Xbox Series X, respectively.
+The number is still a decent increase from the 40 computing units in the 5700 XT.

-Where AMD needs to step up is their implementation of ray tracing.
+Where AMD needs to step it up is in its implementation of ray tracing.
 It needs to be picture-perfect, and it’s safe to assume that they’ll introduce a deep-learning engine like Nvidia has done with their ray tracing hardware.
 It’s simply a requirement to have good denoising AI to keep the performance smooth.

-Microsoft has been talking about the Xbox Series X and has quoted that the RDNA 2-powered GPU offers up 12TFLOPS (terra-FLOPS) of performance is an improvement over the 5700 XT’s 9.75TFLOPS, but still lags behind RTX 2080 Ti’s 14.2TFLOPS.
+Microsoft has been talking about the Xbox Series X and has quoted that the RDNA 2-powered GPU’s ability to offer up 12TFLOPS (terra-FLOPS) of performance is an improvement over the 5700 XT’s 9.75TFLOPS, but still lags behind RTX 2080 Ti’s 14.2TFLOPS.
 Of course, both Microsoft and Sony use their custom silicone so we can’t assume that RDNA 2 will be the same.
 Then again, TFLOPS performance isn’t always the most precise indicator of gaming performance.

 It appears that AMD is following Nvidia’s lead and abandoning their blower-style coolers in favor of axial coolers.
-This means that the hot air won’t be blowing out of the case, but instead be vented inside which shouldn’t worry enthusiasts, but may require amateur PC builders to improve their in-case airflow techniques.
+This means that the hot air won’t be blowing out of the case, but instead be vented inside which shouldn’t worry enthusiasts, but may need amateur PC builders to enhance their in-case airflow techniques.